JohnSnowLabs/spark-nlp/docs/en/annotator_entries/ClassifierDL.md

 {%- endcapture -%}

 {%- capture approach_python_example -%}
-import sparknlp
-from sparknlp.base import *
-from sparknlp.annotator import *
-from pyspark.ml import Pipeline
 # In this example, the training data `"sentiment.csv"` has the form of
 #
 # text,label